 A vital piece of Hosanna’s local community outreach began as the “hotdish project” in memory of Susan Kinter, a member who died in 2010.
 Her family donated money to Hosanna and women from the Morning Bible Study group purchased a small freezer.
 They then got together to make hot dishes for members who were ill, going through other difficult life transitions or had a family member who was ill or who had died.
-After the hotdishes were prepared, they were frozen until they were needed, and then they were distributed with a printed prayer.
-Now all members of the congregation are welcome to share the hotdishes where they see a need.
+After the hotdishes are prepared, they are frozen until they are needed, and then they’re distributed with a printed prayer.
+Now all members of the congregation are welcome to share the hotdishes where ever they see a need.

 Sinde Finnegan and Alice Baumgard are the overall coordinator of Susan’s Suppers.
 You may contact them with questions or for more information.